TheCowboyAI/nixos-yubikey/reset-keys.md

   - Keep your new PINs and PUKs in a secure location.
 Losing them may lock you out of your YubiKey.
   - Optionally create a text file for pins on the SD Device, this will depend on your security policies.
+  - Optionally create a text file for pins on the SD Device, this will depend on your security policies.

 - **Review Log**

   - After completion, review `yubikey_setup.log` to verify all actions were performed successfully.

+# Script Workflow

+EACH Step is independent, you can skip any of them.

+We process them in a sequence and if prior dependencies are missing, they are skipped.

+Setup logging

+- Step 1: Reinitialize the Master Key
+- Step 2: Set the PINs
+- Step 3: Set PIV PINs and PUK
+- Step 4: Set the FIDO2 PIN
+- Step 5: Enable FIDO2
+- Step 6: Setup Touch Response for 2FA
+- Step 7: Setting touch policy for PIV Authentication (Slot 9a)...
+- Step 8: Setting touch policy for FIDO2 operations...
+- Step 9: Store an SSH Private/Public Key Pair
+- Step 10: Store a PGP Private/Public Key Pair

+close log.

+## Notes

+2FA and SSH Touch both use "slot 9a", they seem to be mutually exclusive.
+You probably want PIV.
+SSH is just to touch on ssh, the key is still there and active when plugged in. not sure how to just generate the key on the device without touch

 # Script Workflow